This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 What this would do is take me through the process of claiming that domain name.

 This is not automatically the same as buying a hosting plan.
-In order to create a website for this domain, you will need web hosting.
+To create a website for this domain, you will need web hosting.

 Just leave that tab open and read a little further.

 Before buying a plan, you should see if your hosting provider offers:

 There are many different ways to start a website, but the most popular and beginner-friendly one is to use WordPress.
 Not all plans support this, so check if they do.

 Without going into the technical details, SSL makes your website traffic secure.
 It is better for your visitors and your Google ranking.

 By default, you will need to provide personal details when registering a domain.
 These details are public, so if you want to protect your privacy, make sure that your provider has this option and select it.